Last Updated on July 7, 2023

 Check out this blog post on the problem with plastic.

-A microplastic is an extremely small piece of plastic on average 3mm-5mm.
+So what are microplastics and where do they come from?
+A microplastic is an extremely small piece of plastic — on average 3mm-5mm.
 Some plastics are born microplastics and others become microplastics.

 See, plastic doesn’t ever go away.